yogsototh/Scratch/content/html/en/blog/2010-07-09-Indecidabilities.md

 It is the _halting problem_.

 Theorem: It is undecidable given a description of a program, whether the program finishes running or will run forever.
-The idea of the proof is simple enough to be part of this entry.
+The idea of the proof is simple enough to be part of this article.
 And this is with pleasure I give you one here.

 > Suppose a program able to decide if any program halt exists.
 > More precisely:
 >
-> Hypothesis: there exists a program `P`such that:
+> Hypothesis: there exists a program `P` such that:
+>
 > - `P(x,y)` return "stop" in a finite amount of time if `x(y)`[^1] will stop running.
 > - `P(x,y)` return "loop" in a finite amount of time if `x(y)` will never stop running.
 >